-From young uberchef Seb Holmes, everything at Farang is served in both small and larger plate portions so you can mix & match the excellent Thai food, including fragrant stews like Cornish mussels in a coconut-scented green curry broth; spicy meat dishes like flat iron-grilled beef steak with roasted chilli jaew (a kind of dipping sauce); and fresh veggie options like aromatic crispy wontons and dipping vegetables.
-On the side, you’ll find pillowy turmeric butter roti and pickles, and for dessert there’s an array of Asian-inspired sweets – including homemade cashew praline with green tea ice cream, and fresh doughnut filled with crabapple jam.
+From young uberchef Seb Holmes – who earned his Thai stripes at The Begging Bowl and Smoking Goat – everything at Farang is served in both small and larger plate portions, so you can mix & match fragrant stews like Cornish mussels in a coconut-scented green curry broth; spicy meat dishes like flat iron-grilled beef steak with roasted chilli jaew (a kind of dipping sauce); and fresh veggie options like aromatic crispy wontons and dipping vegetables.

 Our favourite bar nearby: Highbury Library, a bar as passionate about craft beers and natural wines as it is Arsenal